|

 This is now optional and we recommend using the rc_domino_config_xxx files

-This file is located by default in /etc/sysconfig and can be used as an external
+This file is located by default in /etc/sysconfig and should be used as an external

 configuration (outside the script itself).

-Note: On AIX and Solaris this directory is not standard but you can create it
+Note: On AIX this directory is not standard but you can create it

 or if really needed change the location the script.